EENI Global Business School.

 African Student, Master / Doctorate International Business

-The Subject “African Union (AU)” belongs to the following Online Higher Educational Programs taught by EENI Global Business School:
+The Subject “African Union (AU)” belongs to the following Online Programs taught by EENI Global Business School:

 Course: African Institutions.

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Union Africaine Masters Foreign Trade in Portuguese União Africana Study Master Doctorate in International Business in Spanish Unión Africana.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Union Africaine Masters Foreign Trade in Portuguese União Africana Study Master Doctorate in International Business in Spanish Unión Africana.

 African Union Convention on Preventing and Combating Corruption